Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Introduction

 \begin{remark} The results of Theorems \ref{main1} and \ref{mainpoten} can be applied to harmonic and Schr\"odinger sections on a vector bundle by a similar argument. \end{remark}

+Theorem \ref{mainpoten} does not need any assumption because its proof relies on another local mean value inequality without any assumption (see Corollary \ref{corelli2}).
+From this point, we may think that the Schr\"odinger operator on shrinkers seems to be more natural than the Laplace operator in some ways.

-The proof strategy for dimension estimates originates with the work Colding-Minicozzi \cite{[CoMi],[CoMi98b]} and the later Li's generalization \cite{[Li]}.
+Our proof method follows the work Colding-Minicozzi \cite{[CoMi],[CoMi98b]} and Li's generalization \cite{[Li]}.
 Inspired by their arguments, there are two main technical ingredients in our setting.
-One is a local mean value type inequality on shrinkers (see Corollaries \ref{corelli} and \ref{corelli2}).
-Its proof depends on a delicate Moser iteration to a local Sobolev inequality of Li-Wang \cite{[LiWa]}, combining some properties of shrinkers.
-The other is an integral inequality involving a class of inner products on a finite dimensional subspace of $\mathcal{H}_d(M)$ and $\mathcal{H}_d(a, M)$, respectively (see Lemmas \ref{lemm2} and \ref{parallemm2}).
-To prove the integral inequalities, we use an area comparison (see \eqref{areaup} in Section \ref{sec2}) instead of a weak volume comparison considered by Li \cite{[Li]} on manifolds.
-At present, we do not know if there exists a volume comparison property on shrinkers.
+One is a local mean value inequality (see Corollaries \ref{corelli} and \ref{corelli2}).
+Its proof depends on the Moser iteration to the Li-Wang's Sobolev inequality \cite{[LiWa]}.
+The other (for the second estimate of Theorem \ref{mainpoten}) is an integral inequality involving a class of inner products on a subspace of $\mathcal{H}_d(a, M)$ (see Lemma \ref{parallemm2}).
+To prove the integral inequality, we use an area comparison (see Remark \ref{areacomp}) instead of a volume comparison considered by Li \cite{[Li]} on manifolds.
+At present, we do not know if there exists a volume comparison on shrinkers.

 There have been various Liouville type results for $f$-harmonic functions under different conditions.
 The reader can refer to Brighton \cite{[Br]}, Cao and Zhou \cite{[CaZh]}, Ge and Zhang \cite{[GeZh]}, Hua, Liu and Xia \cite{[HLX]}, Munteanu and Wang \cite{[MuWa], [MuWa1]}, Petersen and Wylie \cite{[PeWy],[PeWy2]}, Pigola, Rimoldi and Setti \cite{[PiRS]}, Wei and Wylie \cite{[WeWy]}, Wu \cite{[Wu]}, Wu and Wu \cite{[WuWu],[WuWu2]} and references therein.